LearnFL/proj-embedded-smars_v1/README.md

 12) For convenience may add a switch for a positive terminal of 9v battery.

 If I missed anything please text me for clarifiactions.

+# Comments
+I have observed that the ultrasonic sensor has suddenly started malfunctioning and was no longer able to accurately measure distance. <br>
+Even small delays between measurements did not improve the situation.
+However, after lowering the buck converter to below 5 volts, <br> the issue was resolved.
+It is possible that the switching power supply was causing interference with the sensor.
+I will confirm this later.<br>
+In addition, I have added a 0.1uF capacitor between the 5V and ground rails of the sensor to reduce noise.

 # Video
 [Watch video on YouTube](https://youtube.com/shorts/sbUY9tzoYJg?feature=share)